balikasg/topicModelling/README.md

 # topicModelling
-A project with topic model implementations
+A project with topic model implementations.
+Those implementations have been used in the SIGIR 2016 paper:
+On a topic model for sentences.